-All client information is kept confidential according to HIPAA Laws.
+All client information is kept confidential according to HIPPA Laws.
 We value your privacy and understand that everything you tell us is to be kept confidential unless you give us the written consent to share with family or other health professionals.

 Anya Grace is not a medical practitioner, she is a professional whose purpose is to get you answers, referrals and information for you to make appropriate choices in your health care.
 Anya is not liable for any injuries or illnesses that occur while partnered with her or afterwards.
 Anya follows the ethical guidelines of the Alliance of Professional Health Advocates.